Milestones and Reporting

 We encourage reports to adhere to the guideline of 3 pages or less.
 We understand this limits the amount of narrative detail you can provide.
 We view the report simply as a starting point for the check-in conversation.

-Annual milestone reports are due by November 1st each year (starting in 2023, milestones will be due in an assigned grant cycle for each partner).
+Annual milestone reports are due by March 1st or September 1st each year (dependent on the assigned grant cycle for each partner).

 Milestone reports can be up to 3 pages long, and should include: